 Advantages of SQL

-- No need for coding: It is very easy to manage the database systems without any need to write a substantial amount of code by using the standard SQL.
+- No need for coding: It is very easy to manage the database systems without any need to write a substantial amount of code when using the SQL standard.
 So, that is why there is no need for coding in SQL

 - Multiple views of data: With the help of SQL language, the users can make different views of database structure and databases for multiple users.